PraneshSoma/micronaut-logbook/README.md

 # micronaut-logbook

-This repo is to demonstrate the issue with log book(netty) for keep-alive connections.
+This repo is to demonstrate the issue with logbook(netty) for keep-alive connections.

 Issue :